 6.4 Floating-point Arithmetic [PLF]

 6.4.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.4 applies to SPARK, in the same way that it applies to Ada.

+See ISO/IEC 24772-2 subclause 6.4.

+Additionally, SPARK mitigates floating-point vulnerabilities through mandatory static verification of type safety for all floating-point operations and conversions.

 6.4.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.4.5 of -1.
+Follow the mitigation mechanisms of subclause 6.4.5 of ISO/IEC 24772-1 and subclause 6.4.2 of ISO/IEC 24772-2.

+Use a SPARK Analyzer to verify type safety of all floating point operations and conversions.

+If a specific compiler and target system implement a particular model of floating-point arithmetic, such as ISO/IEC 60559[3], then document any implementation-defined choices (e.g. rounding mode) made by that implementation.

+Verify and document that a SPARK Analyzer makes the same implementation-defined choices for verification as the target compiler and system.

+Check the validity of floating-point values received from another programming language or as inputs using the ‘Valid attribute.
+In particular, Ada requires that ‘Valid returns False for bit patterns which represent NaN.

 6.5 Enumerator Issues[CCB]

 6.5.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.5 is mitigated by SPARK, because SPARK requires mandatory verification of type safety for enumerated types, and through restrictions on the use of Unchecked_Conversion.

 The vulnerability of unexpected but well-defined program behaviour upon extending an enumeration type exists in SPARK.
 In particular, subranges or others choices in aggregates and case statements are susceptible to unintentionally capturing newly added enumeration values.

+Vulnerabilities relating the use of non-standard representation clauses with enumerated types do not apply to SPARK, since SPARK’s semantics are independent of representation values.

+Vulnerabilities relating to Unchecked_Conversion of enumerated types do not apply to SPARK, since SPARK limits the use of Unchecked_Conversion to types which have exactly the same number of valid values [SRM 13.9].

 6.5.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.5.5 of -
+Follow the mitigation mechanisms of subclause 6.5.5 of ISO/IEC 24772-1 and subclause 6.5.2 of ISO/IEC 24772-2.

 6.6 Conversion Errors [FLC]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.6 does not apply to SPARK, because SPARK requires mandatory static verification of type safety for all conversions.

 6.7 String Termination [CJM]

-Th to SPARKstrings are not delimited by a termination character.
-SPARK programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.7 does not apply to SPARK, because strings are not delimited by a termination character.
+SPARK programs that interface to any language that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer Boundary Violation [HCB]